Title

 1. Temporary Relocation Assistance

-In the event of a Temporary Displacement pursuant to Chapter 8.70, the landlord shall provide the displaced tenant with temporary relocation assistance within twenty-four (24) hours of any displacement event, or at least twenty (20) days prior to the vacation date set forth in any order or notice to vacate, in the form of per diem assistance.
+In the event of a temporary displacement pursuant to Chapter 8.70, the landlord shall provide the tenant with temporary relocation per diem assistance within twenty-four (24) hours of any displacement event, or at least twenty (20) days prior to the vacation date set forth in any order or notice to vacate.

-(e) Pets: If the temporary accommodation does not accept pets, the landlord shall provide additional relocation assistance sufficient to cover reasonable pet accommodations.
-The amount shall be based on receipts provided by a displaced tenant for reasonable pet lodging or hotel surcharges.
+(d) Pets: If the temporary accommodation does not accept a tenant’s lawful pets, the tenant shall be entitled to additional assistance to cover pet accommodations from the landlord.
+The amount of such additional assistance shall be based on receipts provided by the tenant for reasonable pet lodging or hotel surcharges which shall be submitted to the landlord on a weekly basis and which, thereafter, shall be included the temporary relocation assistance.

-(f) Comparable Housing In Lieu of: In lieu of providing temporary relocation per diem payments in accordance with Chapter 8.70.060, the landlord may provide the displaced tenant with comparable housing for the period of the temporary relocation in a safe and sanitary hotel/motel located in the City or within reasonable proximity to the City, provided such housing is acceptable to the displaced tenant and consistent with Chapter 8.70.
+(e) Comparable Housing In Lieu of: In lieu of providing temporary relocation per diem payments in accordance with Municipal Code Section 8.70.060 and subsections (a) through (d), the landlord may provide the displaced tenant with comparable housing for the period of the temporary relocation in a safe and sanitary hotel/motel located in the City or within reasonable proximity to the City, provided such housing is acceptable to the displaced tenant and consistent with Chapter 8.70.

 2. Permanent Relocation Assistance

-In the event of a Permanent Displacement pursuant to Chapter 8.70, if an anticipated notice is given to the tenant pursuant to Section 8.70.040, the permanent relocation assistance must be provided to the tenant no later than ten (10) days before the expected vacation date of the rental housing unit.
+In the event of a permanent displacement pursuant to Chapter 8.70, if an anticipated notice is given to the tenant pursuant to Section 8.70.040, the permanent relocation assistance must be provided to the tenant no later than ten (10) days before the expected vacation date of the rental housing unit.
 If advanced notice or order is not provided to the tenant, then the payment by the landlord to the displaced tenant shall be made within twenty-four (24) hours after the notice to vacate is posted and mailed.
+The permanent relocation assistance amount shall be calculated to include the following:

-(a) Permanent Relocation Fee: Permanent relocation assistance shall be determined by four (4) times the monthly rental rate of the vacated rental housing unit, or the current HUD Fair Market Rate for a comparable sized unit in South San Francisco (Fair Market Rent Documentation System <https://www.huduser.gov/portal/datasets/fmr/fmrs/FY2026_code/2026summary.odn>), whichever is higher.
+(a) Permanent Relocation Fee: Four (4) times the monthly rental rate of the rental housing unit, or the current HUD Fair Market Rate for a comparable sized unit in South San Francisco (Fair Market Rent Documentation System <https://www.huduser.gov/portal/datasets/fmr/fmrs/FY2026_code/2026summary.odn>), whichever rate is higher.

-(b) Moving Expenses: Displaced tenant households are eligible to receive Five Hundred Dollars ($500) of moving expenses per number of bedrooms of the vacated rental housing unit.
+(b) Moving Expenses: Five Hundred Dollars ($500) multiplied by the number of bedrooms of the rental housing unit.

 3. Displacement Beyond the Initial Estimated Time

 If the landlord or City determines that the actual relocation period will be longer than initially estimated, the landlord must notify the displaced tenant as soon as the determination is made.
-If the displacement remains within 29 days or less, the displacement remains temporary, and the landlord shall promptly pay the displaced tenant the additional temporary relocation per diem payments owed.
-If the temporary displacement goes beyond 29 days and converts to a permanent displacement, the landlord shall pay the displaced tenant the difference between the total temporary relocation payments already received by the displaced tenant and the permanent relocation fee within two (2) working days after the determination that the relocation is permanent.
+If the resulting displacement is 29 days or less, the displacement remains temporary, and the landlord shall promptly pay the displaced tenant the additional temporary relocation per diem payments owed.
+If the temporary resulting displacement is 30 days or more, it shall be considered a permanent displacement and the landlord shall pay the displaced tenant the difference between the total temporary relocation assistance already received by the displaced tenant pursuant to Section 1 and the permanent relocation assistance due to the tenant pursuant to Section 2 within two (2) working days after the determination that the relocation is permanent.

 4. Counseling Fee